ramseyrossmann/extreme-temperatures/README.md

 Information:
 - S.pkl = one training sample with data for the instance
-- Sn.pkl = one training sample used for evaluating the normal objective
+- Sn.pkl = one test sample used for evaluating the normal objective
-- Se.pkl = one training sample used for evaluating the extreme objective
+- Se.pkl = one test sample used for evaluating the extreme objective
-- off.pkl = binary on/off simulated data (random variable Z in paper)
+- off.pkl = binary on/off simulated data for generators
 - "unconditional" in the code refers the bi-objective unconditional model discussed in the paper
 - "proposal" in the code refers the bi-objective conditional model
 - "base" and "independent" match their names in the paper

 The code was written to be run on both a single device (the author's Mac) and on a server (the Center for High Throughput Computing—CHTC—at the University of Wisconsin-Madison).
-This explains some file and parameter names as well as some file saving management.
+This explains some file and parameter names as well as some file/directory management.